Return to Work: Should GCCs Adopt Remote, Hybrid or In-Office Working Model?

 The limitations and the benefits of remote work are now obvious.
 For some employees, WFH has ruined work-life balance, while it has been a boon for others as they could spend more time with their families.
 On the other hand, for most employers WFH has improved productivity and given them an opportunity to engage with a diverse, global, and border-less workforce.
 However, it also brought additional security challenges.

-With most GCCs getting their workforce vaccinated this year, the question looms: Should we ask our employees to return to workplace and, if yes, to what extent and whom should we continue to allow work remotely?
+With most Global Capability Centers (GCCs) getting their workforce vaccinated this year, the question looms: Should we ask our employees to return to workplace and, if yes, to what extent and whom should we continue to allow work remotely?

 What we understand from conversations with our clients and market sentiments is that companies are planning to undertake different approaches to ‘return to work’, such as Remote-first (permanently working from home), Hybrid, and Fully Return-to-Work.